rossedman/teamwork/README.md

 ### Configuration

-If you are using Laravel then add `teamwork` to your `app/services.php` file
+If you are using Laravel then add a `teamwork` array to your `config/services.php` file

 ```php
 ...